The Americans have learned of Dutch ‘droppings’ and now they’re confused

 Americans took to Twitter to discuss a peculiar Dutch practice: dropping.

-Much like their fascination with other European concepts, including Dutch niksen and the so-called ‘Dutch-reach,’ they’re all weighing in on their opinion — for the good of their children.
+Much like their fascination with other European concepts, including Dutch niksen and the so-called ‘Dutch-reach,’ they’re all weighing in with their opinion — for the good of their children.

 Twitter exploded a few years ago after the New York Times published an article detailing the “peculiarly Dutch summer rite” of dropping.